indexeddbshim/IndexedDBShim/README.md

 The following config are mostly relevant to Node but has bearing on the browser, particularly if one changes the defaults.

+- __addNonIDBGlobals__ - If set to `true` will polyfill the "global" with non-IndexedDB shims created by and sometimes returned publicly by the library.
+These include `Event`, `DOMException`, and `DOMStringList`.
+Mostly useful for debugging (and in Node where these are not available by default).
 - __escapeDatabaseName__ - Due to the Node implementation's reliance on `node-websql`/`node-sqlite3` which create files for each database (and the fact that we haven't provided an option to map filename-safe